lujainibrahim/mashups-final/README.md

 ![](http://climatecommunication.yale.edu/wp-content/uploads/2019/02/Six-Americas-Februrary-2019.png)

 The purpose of this homepage is to get the user (1) intrigued by the project and the numbers presented and (2) thinking about their own position and feelings towards climate change before they begin exploring the various topics in the next page.
 At the top of this page is a question for the user: "Are you concerned about climate change?".
 This question is meant to push the user to consider their thoughts on climate change explicitly and independently of other topics that are often associated with climate change that cloud judgement.
-This sentence also changes color with the rhythm of a pulse with the intention of a sense of urgency and association with the news (similar to a news ticker that carries news headlines that appear and dissapear).
+This sentence also changes color with the rhythm of a pulse with the intention of a sense of urgency and association with the news (similar to a news ticker that carries news headlines that appear and disappear).

 It was only after the homepage that we began designing the page with the collapsible tree structure and API integration.
 We wanted the same sense of urgency and news association on this page as well, which is why the changing the title behaves in a similar manner to the question described above.
 However, this title also changes topics as the user explores the climate change topic tree.
 Under the tree is the section were the APIs are called and the articles on certain topics are presented to the user.